What Could Be Banned in a Post-COVID World

 Restaurants running in full capacity

 Most of us have been eagerly waiting for the day that we can have a sit-down meal at a restaurant again.
 However, it is certain that our dining experience will look different than before once that day arrives.
 Jason Berry, co-founder of KNEAD Hospitality + Design told Food & Wine that he expected to see reduced occupancy in the dining rooms and bar areas of restaurants.
-In line with what Berry predicted, restaurants and beverage establishments that reopened in Washington, D.C. were allowed to use up to 50 percent of their indoor capacity, according to WUSA9 News.
+States are currently making more indoor dining available as vaccinations have increased (capacities permitted dependent on the state).
+While the traditional indoor dining slowly returns, expect things like outdoor dining and other creative COVID-19 solutions to continue.
+Kathy Hollinger, president and CEO of the Restaurant Association Metropolitan Washington, says these new streams of revenue may be here to stay.
+“There are going to be so many more options and a larger reach in terms of audience for the chefs and restaurants to meet the foodie where they are,” she explains to Northern Virginia Magazine.
 Here are the things you shouldn’t do in reopened restaurants.

 Full-capacity group fitness classes

 Are you part of a book club?
 It might be a while until you get to physically go attend it again.
-According to Kelly Roberts, who holds a book club with Book Blop in San Francisco, book clubs and other community events won’t start happening until after three months, and they will be happening in a limited capacity when they do.
+Book clubs and other community events will mostly continue virtually or outside for the time being, as people get vaccinated and get comfortable with the idea of groups inside once again.
 Find out more about how bookstores and libraries will change.

 Spontaneous gym visits